-Last admission is 30 minutes before closing.
+Last admission will be 30 minutes before the stated closing times.
 Children under 16 must be accompanied by an adult.

-More information on the events can be found at the Kinneil House
+More information can be found at the Kinneil House

 Kinneil MuseumKinneil Museum

-which is managed by Falkirk Community Trust on behalf of Falkirk Council, is located in the 17th century stable block of Kinneil House
+which is managed by Falkirk Council, is located in the 17th century stable block of Kinneil House

 The line of the Roman Antonine Wall runs through the surrounding Kinneil Estate, and the area is part of the Frontiers of the Roman Empire World Heritage Site.
 A Roman fortlet can be viewed a short walk to the west of Kinneil House.
 Details on this and other attractions are available from inside the museum.